NauvalPerdana/MPI-Python-BubbleSort/README.md

 ## NFS Configuration
 1. Create a shared folder on the master and each slave:
     ```bash
-    mkdir bubble
+    mkdir /home/mpiuser/bubble
     ```
 2. Install NFS on the master:
     ```bash
     sudo apt install nfs-kernel-server
     ```
-3. Configure the `/etc/export` file on the master.
+3. Configure the `/etc/exports` file on the master.
 Add the following line at the end of the file:
     ```plaintext
     /home/mpiuser/bubble *(rw,sync,no_root_squash,no_subtree_check)
     ```